 What Is a Native, Anyway?

 To keep things simple, ANPP defines natives as the plants that were already growing in Acadiana before Europeans arrived.
 Non-native (or exotic) plants were introduced here by human activity.
 In most cases, these species can’t survive and reproduce on their own without our care, such as Oriental camellias or azaleas.
 Naturalized plants are non-native species that reproduce and disperse into the wild, like Chinese tallow tree or Japanese honeysuckle.
-Native or non-native species that grow aggressively and may easily dominate a landscape are described as invasive.
+Native or non-native species that grow aggressively and may easily dominate a landscape are described as invasive or aggressive.

 Why Are Natives Important?